 Enhanced Communication Skills Training

-A two day course for senior health and social care professionals working across the Thames Valley region who wish to develop their communication skills in addressing and supporting patients’ needs.
+We are excited to offer a unique two day blended learning course for senior health and social care professionals who wish to develop their communication skills in addressing and supporting patients’ needs.

 - Demonstrations and opportunities to practise